yanchenglee98/tp/docs/DeveloperGuide.md

 #### 3.1.1 Implementation
 The export feature is facilitated by `FileWriter` from Java's IO library.
-Currently, only email address and phone number can be exported.
+This feature is used to export emails of the current list of residents displayed.

 The key idea is that we will iterate through the current list and access the relevant information fields.
-This operation depends on the size of the current person list and will be relatively fast.
+This operation depends on the size of the current residents list and will be relatively fast.
 We will then write the information into a .txt file located at `/data/hally.txt` each separated by a new line.

 Given below is a step-by-step usage scenario of how the `export` feature works: